Lewis Galoob Toys, Inc. v. Nintendo of America, Inc.

 The Game Genie sold millions of units, and the product line was extended with versions for other consoles.
 The case was cited in another copyright dispute from the same time, with Sega v.
 Accolade (1992) further establishing that reverse engineering is fair use.
-The case has also been cited for establishing the rights of users to modify copyrighted works for their own use.
-However, the holding was distinguished by courts in Micro Star v.
+The case has also been cited for establishing the rights of users to modify copyrighted works for their own use, but the holding was distinguished by courts in Micro Star v.
 FormGen Inc. (1998), finding copyright infringement when making permanent modifications and distributing them to the public.